locozoko/cloud-workloads-count/README.md

-# cloud-workloads-count
+# Cloud Workloads Counter
+## Zscaler Workloads Communications

-Count the number of Cloud Workloads in AWS and Azure
+These scripts count the number of Cloud Workloads in AWS and Azure using the CLI tools.

-Simple scripts just use the AWS and Azure CLI tool respectively to query the accounts These scripts assume the AWS/Azure CLI tools are already installed and authenticated to your account
+This can help make it easier to determinate the total Workload quantities for licensing.

 ## AWS EC2 Count Usage